 Alcohol has been around for thousands of years and has played a longstanding role in many cultures.
 From being an important part of religious ceremonies and taking an oath for office to toasting marriages and going into battle, alcohol has been significant for many years.
 For teens, it’s considered a rite of passage and for college-aged kids practically a way of life.
-However, the consumption of alcohol, by teens and college-aged individuals, has gone to extremes during the past few decades.
+However, the consumption of alcohol by high school students and college-aged students has gone to extremes during the past few decades.
 It’s vital to understand common drinking trends in this age group and know what signs to look for that indicate a possible drinking problem.

 Alcohol use disorder or AUD is defined as a chronic, relapsing brain disease in which there is an inability to stop or control alcohol consumption despite negative social, physical, or occupational consequences.
-In fact, the 2018 NSDUH found that one in four college students revealed that they have experienced negative academic consequences from drinking.
-From poor grades to missed classes, alcohol adversely impacts the academic success—and well being— of thousands of students.
+In fact, the 2018 NSDUH found that one in four college students revealed that they have experienced decreased academic performance after drinking.
+From poor grades to missed classes, alcohol adversely impacts the academic success—and well being— of thousands of college as well as high school students.

-Binge drinking is a term commonly associated with alcohol issues.
-It is also a term commonly referred to by both teens and college students.
-Binge drinking is defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as a pattern of drinking which brings the body’s blood alcohol levels (BAC) to 0.08 g/dl.
-Generally speaking, this occurs when a male drinks five or more alcoholic drinks and a female consumes four or more drinks on a single occasion.
 For many, particularly college students, this defines how they drink on a regular basis.
-But what seems harmless to many, is in fact either a problem now or leading to an issue in the future.
-For most of us, drinking in college was the norm, however, today the number of students drinking combined with the amount they drink is concerning.
-The numbers form the 2018 NSDUH reveal that 4.3 million people aged 12-20 reporting binge drinking in the last month.
+But what seems harmless to many is, in fact, either a problem now or leading to an issue in the future.
+For most of us, drinking in college was the norm.
+However, today the number of students drinking combined with the amount they drink is concerning.
+The numbers from the 2018 NSDUH reveal that 4.3 million people aged 12-20 reported binge drinking in the last month.

 And while many teens and college students believe they are just ‘having fun’ with this partying, there are definite negative consequences that have not only been increasing but are also becoming more serious.
 Some of the more alarming results, for the college-aged population, are reported by the 2018 NSDUH as follows: